Your complete guide to understanding vehicle warranties—what they cover, when you need one, and how to make the right choice for your situation

 Covers nearly all mechanical and electrical components except for the items specifically listed as excluded in the contract.

 Beyond standard warranties, these plans address specific needs like higher mileage, certified vehicles, and electric components.
+Go to Coverage 101 for a complete list of coverages in full details.

 Timing matters when it comes to warranty coverage.
 Here's what typically affects your options and pricing.